mmxfan/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL. create a new branch on git is quick
+Git is free software distributed under the GPL. create a new branch on git is quick & simple.